gerbyzation/204engine/README.md

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.
+Don't forget to run npm/bower install when running for the first time.

 NOTE: for the export functionality you need to run `node server.js` instead of `grunt serve`.
 You might want to run grunt in parallel if you are developing.